Types of Retirement Plans

 Defined-benefit (DB) plans offer the largest deductible contribution, which, in 2018, can be as much as $2,000 of the plan's unfunded current liability.
 However, they are the most complex type of plan and the most costly.
 Form 5500 and Schedule B (Form 5500), Actuarial Information must be filed annually and an enrolled actuary must determine the funding levels of the plan and sign Schedule B. Any employer, including the self-employed, can set up a DB plan, even if they have other retirement plans.
 The employer makes the largest contribution to these plans, while contributions from employees can either be mandatory or voluntary.
 Contributions by the self-employed are limited to net self-employment income.

-Because of their expense, defined-benefit plans are set up mostly for the self-employed, especially by those who are older and have not accrued substantial retirement benefits.
+Because of their expense, defined-benefit plans are set up mostly for the self-employed, especially for older people who have not accrued substantial retirement benefits.
 Generous retirement benefits can be obtained within a short time with this type of plan if the taxpayer is earning a substantial income that would allow large contributions to the plan.
-However, because of the cost of funding and administering DB plans, few employers offer DB plans to employees, and the number of DB plans, according to the Pension Benefit Guaranty Corporation, has declined from about 114,000 in 1985 to about 38,000 in 2011.
+However, because of the cost of funding and administering DB plans, few employers offer DB plans to employees, and the number of DB plans, according to the Pension Benefit Guaranty Corporation, has declined substantially since 1985.

 The largest risk to defined benefit plans is that minimum contributions must be made annually by the employer, with 25% of the minimum annual contribution paid into the plan quarterly.
 If, by the end of the tax year, additional amounts are necessary to maintain minimum funding, then any additional contribution necessary to close the funding gap can be made without penalty if done within 8½ months after the end of the tax year.